Wednesday, January 5, 2022

 Even before the XB-42's first flight, in October 1943 Douglas proposed a jet-powered derivative of the XB-42 Mixmaster with two Allison J35 turbojets in the forward fuselage bays, the XB-43 Jetmaster.
 Besides jet propulsion, the XB-43 differed from the XB-42 in eliminating the ventral vertical stabilizer, ensuring better ground clearance during taxiing and takeoff, but also a larger upper vertical stabilizer to enable adequate longitudinal stability.
 Two XB-43 prototypes (serial numbers 44-61508/61509) were ordered on March 31, 1944, and to save time and money Douglas decided to use the sole XB-42 static test airframe on order in the construction of the first XB-43 prototype, while the second XB-43 was manufactured from scratch.
 However, the slowdown in aircraft manufacturing in southern California following the end of World War II and delays in delivery of the J35s due to teething troubles during bench tests meant that the first XB-43 did not fly until May 17, 1946, when it became the first-ever US jet bomber to fly.
 Months before the XB-43's first flight Douglas discussed with the US Army Air Force plans for an initial production run of 50 B-43s, and it also submitted a proposal to make preparations for the manufacture of 200 aircraft a month.
 The production aircraft would have a conventional cockpit canopy and a tail turret with two 0.50-caliber machine guns, and two variants were contemplated, the bomber version with a transparent nose and a 6,000 lb (2,722 kg) bombload, and an attack aircraft variant armed with sixteen forward-firing 0.50-caliber machine guns with an unglazed nose and thirty-five 5-inch rockets.
 However, production plans were axed on August 18, 1945, because the US Army Air Force was now concentrating on its first generation of multi-engine jet bomber, including the North American B-45 Tornado, Convair XB-46, Boeing B-47 Stratojet, Martin XB-48, and Northrop YB-49.
 The second XB-43, meanwhile, was completed with a conventional canopy and a plywood nose cover, and first flew on May 15, 1947, by which it bore the designation YB-43.
 Nearly a year into flight tests, in April 1948 the YB-43 (nicknamed "Versatile II" by US Air Force personnel) became one of several testbeds for the General Electric J47 turbojet when it had one of the J35s replaced by a J47.
 The first Jetmaster prototype was eventually cannibalized to provide spare parts for the YB-43 after that aircraft was damaged during a flight in February 1951, and it was eventually destroyed during target practice at Edwards Air Force Base.
 The YB-43 continued to fly until December 1953, when it was retired and put in storage at the Paul Garber facility of the National Air and Space Museum the following year pending restoration work.
 Like the first XB-42 prototype, the YB-43 was transferred to the USAF Museum at Wright-Patterson Air Force Base in Dayton, Ohio, for eventual restoration in 2010.

-24,415 lb (11,074 kg), a gross weight of 40,000 lb (18,144 kg), and a seating capacity for 40 to 48 passengers in a pressurized cabin, and the V-1710s would be located below and immediately behind the cockpit, driving counter-rotating propellers via driveshafts under the cabin floor (also proposed for the Douglas Cloudster II prototype light aircraft).
-This engine arrangement would have reduced drag by 30% and eliminated the problems associated with controlling the aircraft with one engine out, while cabin access would have been undertaken by an airport stair through a single portside door.
-Despite have performance greater than that of conventional twin-engine airliners, the DC-8 project was shelved in favor of the less risky Convair Model 240 and Martin 2-0-2 due to high complexity and development costs combined with projected high operating costs.
+As a side note, in late 1945 Douglas proposed an airliner derivative of the XB-42, the DC-8 (not to be confused with the later DC-8 jet airliner), to replace the venerable DC-3 on short- and medium-range routes.
+Known by the company designation Model 1004, the DC-8 would have been 77 feet 8 in (23.67 meters) long with a wingspan of 110 feet 2 in (33.58 meters), a height of 26 feet 9.75 in (8.17 meters), an empty weight of 24,415 lb (11,074 kg), a gross weight of 40,000 lb (18,144 kg), and seating capacity for 40 to 48 passengers in a pressurized cabin.
+The V-1710s would be located below and immediately behind the cockpit, driving counter-rotating propellers via driveshafts under the cabin floor (which were also proposed for the Douglas Cloudster II prototype light aircraft).
+The engine arrangement for this aircraft at first glance would have been an unfamiliar spectacle for airport personnel and passengers alike, but was estimated to reduce drag by 30% and eliminate problems associated with controlling the aircraft with one engine out, while cabin access would have been made through single portside door on the sides of the rear fuselage.
+Despite its estimated performance being greater than that of conventional twin-engine airliners, the DC-8 project itself was shelved in favor of the less risky Convair Model 240 and Martin 2-0-2 airliners due to high complexity and development costs combined with projected high operating costs.

 Although the XB-42 and XB-43 remained at the prototype stage only, the Jetmaster itself provided a wealth of aerodynamic data that would be applied to the development of the first American multi-engine jet bombers, including the B-45 and B-47, effectively making the US the first of the major victorious Allies to get a jet bomber into the sky.
 Moreover, by a stroke of luck, the first XB-42 and the second XB-43 were spared from the breaker's torch and made their way to museums in preparation for restoration to static display, with the hope that someday visitors to the Air Force Museum in Dayton, Ohio will get a rare glimpse of the first-ever US jet bomber in person.